equinor/net_to_gross_calculator/api/README.md

 ## Docker Support

-The `Dockerfile` can be used to build a Docker image for Geo:N:G. Build the image as follows:
+The `Dockerfile` can be used to build a Docker image.
+Build the image as follows:

     $ docker build -t api .